frnciisx/OpenSourceFirewallProject/README.md

 [Python Server](python_server.sh) – Simple HTTP server for traffic simulation

 ## 🚨 Firewall Curiosity
 -I wanted to see how precise firewall rules could be.
 Blocking port 80 completely stopped HTTP traffic—even to safe sites.
 Allowing port 2222 let me run a custom TCP server and verify that traffic was permitted.
-This showed me how firewalls enforce security policies and how easy it is to misconfigure them.
+This showed me how firewalls enforce security policies and how it is to misconfigure them.

 ## 📸 Screenshots
 - Wireshark capture showing blocked and allowed traffic